-The following description of the Prince Edward Island Teachers' Pension Plan (the Plan, formerly known as the Teachers' Superannuation Fund) is a summary only.
+The following description of the Prince Edward Island Teachers' Pension Plan (the Plan) is a summary only.
 For more complete information, reference should be made to the Teachers' Pension Plan Act and Regulations.

 a) General

 The Plan is a contributory defined benefit plan covering members as defined in the Teachers' Pension Plan Act.